Health Care Costs in Retirement: Are You Prepared?

 -

-If you must take RMDs, you can take a qualified charitable distribution (QCD) to help reduce your MAGI.
-With a QCD, you can donate up to $105,000 in 2024 ($108,000 in 2025) to a qualified charity directly from your retirement account, which could satisfy all or part of your RMD.
+- Reducing RMDs with a qualified charitable distribution (QCD): If you're charitably-minded and at least age 70½, taking a QCD can help reduce your MAGI.
+With a QCD, you can donate up to $108,000 in 2025 (estimated to be $115,000 in 2026) to a qualified charity directly from your IRA, which could satisfy all or part of your RMD.
 Although you can't deduct a QCD as a charitable contribution, the withdrawal won't count as taxable income.

 Bottom line on retirement health care costs

-With the cost of care showing no signs of declining, taking steps before you retire can help you manage future health expenses—making this an important part of your financial planning strategy.
+With the cost of care and health insurance premiums showing no signs of declining, taking proactive steps before and during retirement is essential to managing future health expenses—and should be an important part of your financial and retirement planning strategy.

 1HSA contributions are exempt from federal income tax, as well as state income tax in all states except California or New Jersey.
 Distributions used for nonqualified medical expenses are subject to ordinary income tax and, for those under age 65, are subject to a 20% penalty.